MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | addIns | Collection |

 Defines custom behavior that a consuming service can use to call an app in specific contexts.
 For example, applications that can render file streams may set the `addIns` property for its "FileHandler" functionality.
-This parameter  will let services like Microsoft 365 call the application in the context of a document the user is working on.
+This parameter  lets services like Microsoft 365 call the application in the context of a document the user is working on.

 Example: